xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

 > Notes:
 >
-> An **Online License** of KSE and KRE is transferable among registered users of an organization as long as the number of active licenses does not exceed the license quota.
+> * An **Online License** of KSE and KRE is transferable among registered users of an organization as long as the number of active licenses does not exceed the license quota.
+The Owner or Admin of an Organization can grant licenses to any team member.
+The Owner or Admin can also revoke this action anytime.
 See: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).

 > Requirements:
 >
-> You must add team members to your Organization.
-See: [TestOps User Management](https://docs.katalon.com/katalon-analytics/docs/kt_invite_user_org.html#invite-a-user-to-join-an-organization).
+> * You must be the Owner or Admin of your Organization.
 >
-> The Owner or Admin of an Organization can grant licenses to any team member.
-The Owner or Admin can also revoke this action anytime.
-See: [Manage Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license-management.html).
+> * You have already added team members to your Organization.
+See: [TestOps User Management](https://docs.katalon.com/katalon-analytics/docs/kt_invite_user_org.html#invite-a-user-to-join-an-organization).

-Follow these steps to grant a KSE license:
+Follow these steps to grant KSE licenses:

 1. Sign in to [Katalon TestOps](https://testops.katalon.io/login), then go to **Settings** > **License Management**.